-For established organizations, the ESOP is a benefit that employers offer their employees to participate in the success for their organizations.
+For established organizations, the ESOP is a benefit that employers offer their employees to participate in the success of their organizations.
 This often involves buying the company’s stock and the company will match the employee’s contribution.
 For me, I was fortunate enough to work for an organization that gives me a 50% matching for every dollar that I contribute to my ESOP, up to 6% of my salary.
 To maximize the benefit, I directed all 6% of my ESOP contribution and 3% of my free matching from my employer to my RRSP account.
-The best part is the 6% of my earning never get tax deducted from my pay cheques and I am one third of the way to maximizing my annual RRSP contribution for the year (the maximum RRSP contribution limit for the current year is about 18% of your previous year’s income for most people).
-On top of that, the dividend that I receive from my company stock is tax sheltered and gets to grow tax free until I withdraw it.
+The best part is the 6% of my earning never get tax deducted from my pay cheques and I am one-third of the way to maximizing my annual RRSP contribution for the year (the maximum RRSP contribution limit for the current year is about 18% of your previous year’s income for most people).
+On top of that, the dividend that I receive from my company stock is tax sheltered and gets to grow tax-free until I withdraw it.

 I enjoy the Annual Bonus

 I know that not all organizations pay their employees an annual bonus, but for those people that are fortunate enough to be employed by one, you can direct the annual bonus payment to your RRSP account too.
 Once again, this extra income will not have tax deducted from your pay cheque and it can start earning income right away if it goes directly to your RRSP account.
 For me, my generous employer pays me an annual bonus ranging from 8% to 12% of my annual salary, depending partially on my own, my department’s and the organization’s performance.
-By combining my annual bonus with my ESOP contribution, 14% to 18% of my annual salary is painlessly and efficiently tucked away and all the income generated is also tax sheltered and will be compounded.
+By combining my annual bonus with my ESOP contribution, 14% to 18% of my annual salary is painlessly and efficiently tucked away and all the income generated is also tax-sheltered and will be compounded.